jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 12. Click `continue`, save the key file to a safe location, we will be using it later (and keep it private).

 ### Granting Permission to your Google Analytics Property
-1. Go to the [Google Analytics Website](https://analytics.google.com/analytics) and navagate to the settings for the appropiate property.
+1. Go to the [Google Analytics Website](https://analytics.google.com/analytics) and navigate to the settings for the appropriate property.

 2. Select `User Managment` under the view column.

-3. Add a new user with `Read & Analize` access using the `client_email` value from the JSON file you downloaded.
+3. Add a new user with `Read & Analyze` access using the `client_email` value from the JSON file you downloaded.

 4. Get the `View ID` by clicking on `View Settings` on the Google Analytics website.

 ### Setting it all up
 1. Add the `View ID` to the Google Analytics Settings under the `Reporting Configuration` section in the Statamic Control panel.

 2. Upload the JSON file & rename it to `site/settings/addons/google-analytics-credentials.json` or some other location outside of your version control system.
-Just make sure to set the path in the configuration (including the file name) if you put the file in a diffrent location.
+Just make sure to set the path in the configuration (including the file name) if you put the file in a different location.

 ## Widgets
-There are a number of widgets you can add to the Statamic Dashboard to quickly view reports, in addtion to the Google Analytics report pages in the navagation.
+There are a number of widgets you can add to the Statamic Dashboard to quickly view reports, in addition to the Google Analytics report pages in the navigation.

-Tye pipe `|` below indicates options, only one of the options should be used.
+The pipe `|` below indicates options, only one of the options should be used.

 ### Visitiors & Page Views
 ```